Otello Valenti: Years as Ferrari executive

 In 2002, he joined the Ferrari – Maserati Group as HR Manager for the Ferrari F1 Team and as Head of HR for the Maserati Racing Team.

 During this time, Ferrari F1 Team won three Driver World Championships and Three Constructor Championships in a row (2002–2004).
 At the same time Maserati Racing Team was built from green field in 18 month time securing the victory of the FIA GT Manufacturer Cup in the 2005 GT World Championship, followed by a Driver and Team Championship in 2006, by a Driver, Team and Manufacturer Cup in 2007 and again by a Driver and Team Championship in 2008 and 2009.
 Otello Valenti played a key role in the Maserati Project guaranteeing the recruiting of talented people fit for the challenge and developing an effective and flexible organization in a very short timeframe.

 In 2005, he moved to the Ferrari GT Division as HR Manager for the Technical Direction and Operation Direction, contributing to develop a new organization for both areas more fit with the company targets.

 During his period with Ferrari GT, the Company moved to a higher level of performance achieving its best results in economic terms and in terms of organization performance.

 Years as Snap-on Equipment Europe executive

 In November 2008, Valenti joined Snap-on Equipment Europe as HR Director Europe with the mission of integrating the different companies that were bought by the US based multinational, supporting the development of a common culture, improving the performance, streamlining the organization while hiring and developing talents.

-The global economic crisis hit the world equipment market in a heavy way at the beginning of 2009, but Snap-on Equipment Europe was able to manage the situation in a very effective way.
-With a big work on organization performance focusing on effectiveness and efficiency at a European level, Valenti contributed to help the Division to achieve its economic targets, to streamline the company organization while continuing to strengthen the company capabilities for the following years.